 Notes

-1 This is a compilation of the Equal Opportunity Act 1984 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 2 March 2007 of the Equal Opportunity Act 1984 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table